5.24 Multiple testing

 ## Triglycerides 0.002 0.007 0.007

-If we based our conclusions on the raw p-values, 2 of the 4 tests would be statistically significant (BMI and triglycerides).
-After adjusting for multiple testing, only 1 of the 4 is statistically significant when using the Bonferroni correction (which is overly conservative) but both remain significant after using the Hommel adjustment.
+If we based our conclusions on the raw p-values, two of the four tests would be statistically significant (BMI and triglycerides).
+After adjusting for multiple testing, only one of the four is statistically significant when using the Bonferroni correction (which is overly conservative) but both remain significant after using the Hommel adjustment.
 The Hommel method is more powerful, resulting in smaller adjusted p-values.
 The only reason to use the Bonferroni adjustment is in a situation where you want to keep things very simple and easy to understand and if more powerful methods give the same result.
 Otherwise, use a more powerful method such as Hommel.
 In this example, our conclusions about statistical significance (that smoking status is significantly associated with BMI and triglycerides) were the same when using unadjusted p-values and after adjusting for multiple testing using the Hommel method, but this will not always be the case.

 Example 5.10: Carry out a confirmatory analysis to test the association between smoking status (the exposure of interest) and triglycerides (LBDTRSI), adjusted for confounding due to age, gender, and race/ethnicity.
 Compare the mean outcome between the three levels of smoking status.
 There are three pairwise comparisons (Past vs. Never, Current vs. Never, Current vs. Past) and we will conclude there is a significant difference between levels if any of these three are different.
 Thus, it is appropriate to adjust for multiple comparisons.